PostgreSQL Database Management and Usage

 -U your_username

-: Specify the database username.-d your_database
+: Specifies the database username.-d your_database

-: Include large objects (Blobs).-v
+: Includes large objects (Blobs).-v

-: Enable verbose output.-f <filepath>
+: Outputs verbose information.-f <filepath>

-: Define backup file path and name.
+: Specifies the backup file path and name.

-Manual Restore with pg_restore
+Restoring with pg_restore

-The pg_restore
+pg_restore

 pg_restore -U your_username -d target_database -v /Applications/ServBay/backup/postgresql/your_database_backup.dump